I’m sure you have a list of questions you would like to ask and I’m happy to do this by email, on the phone or even better in person.

 I describe myself primarily as a story telling wedding photographer, also known as reportage and documentary wedding photography.

 This means that rather than spending your wedding day lining guests up and spending hours on portraits, I mingle in with you and your wedding guests and I look to photograph the love, the laughter, the smiles and the tears.
 I deliberately look for “the moment” whilst taking the light and composition into consideration.

 I will photograph you enjoying the best day of your life.

 My wish is that you re-live your wedding day through your wedding photos and love the fact they tell the story of your wedding day.

 I do.
-I appreciate some group photos are required and I ask that you provide me with a list of “essential” group photos that you want on the day, however, I do ask that you keep this to a maximum of 5-6 different group photos.
+I appreciate some group photos are required and I ask that you provide me with a list of essential group photos that you would like on the day, however, I do ask that you keep these to a maximum of 5-6 different group photos.
 If you factor in 5 minutes for each group photo this will give you some idea on the amount of time it can sometimes take to get people together.

 My aim is to do these in a simplistic style (no strained poses!) and although I will give you guidance where to stand and where to place your hands etc, the result is that your bride and groom photos will look very relaxed.
 If you are comfortable posing and this is something that comes naturally to you, then please go for it!

 Am I the right wedding photographer for you?

 If you are looking for a photographer to photograph real moments with just a few essential portraits (the obligatory ones for parents and grandparents) then we could be a match.